 We Asked: What Is Your Biggest Ecommerce Pain Point?

 It can be difficult to address your biggest ecommerce pain point but we decided to undertake the task.
 Why?
 Because we can write endless blogs about ecommerce strategy, tips, and news.
 At the end of the day, only ecommerce store owners can share unique and meaningful insight about what the burning challenges and all-too-real pain points are.
 We decided to reach out and ask some ecommerce store owners for their biggest pain point:

 “What’s your biggest ecommerce pain point?”

 We learned a lot and know you will too.
-A big “thank you!” to everyone who took the time to share their pain points and more importantly, how they work every day to combat them.
+A big “thank you!” to everyone who took the time to share their ecommerce pain point and more importantly, how they work every day to combat them.

 One of our growing pain points is satisfying customer expectations.
 With Amazon’s free two-day shipping spoiling a large percent of the population, some customers bring those demands to our ecommerce store.
 Customers will ask us to ship things out the same day despite it being 4:55pm and our day ending at 5:00.
 Combating these expectations is tough.
 We do have cut off times for shipping and we try not to break these rules, but one of the advantages of being a small business is we can break rules when we need to.
 We can make your order a top priority.
 I would advise other ecommerce business owners to look at ways they can use their size to their benefit.
 Customer service is one place you can usually outshine larger competition.
 A relationship with your customers is a powerful thing.
 I would also suggest other ecommerce business owners take another look at their shipping offerings.
 It might be beneficial to build in some of the shipping costs into the product price and offer a higher tier shipping right off the bat.

 Mark Aselstine, Uncorked Ventures on his biggest ecommerce pain point